 If the issue persists, here are a few suggestions that may help:

 - Your network or system administrator must ensure that your antivirus and/or firewall software allows access to the following internet addresses by adding exceptions to your firewall and/or antivirus software:

-- If you use a proxy, please verify that it supports WebSocket protocol.
-You may need to check with your network administrator or internet service provider about that.
+- If you use a proxy, please verify that it supports the WebSocket protocol.
+You may need to check with your network administrator or internet service provider about this.
 Your system administrator can read more on Websocket support in this article.

 - Check your type of internet connection—public, cellular, or satellite.